dqrobotics/dqrobotics.github.io/index.md

 # What is DQ Robotics?

 DQ Robotics is a standalone open-source ([LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.html)) library for robot modelling and control.
-It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in Python3, Matlab, and C++.
+It provides [dual quaternion](http://en.wikipedia.org/wiki/Dual_quaternion) algebra and kinematic calculation algorithms in Python3, Matlab, and C++11.
 - Most users will benefit from using the Python3 version at first.
 - Use the [MATLAB](https://www.mathworks.com/) version of you have access to the MathWorks software.
-- Use the C++ version for real-time high-performance applications.
+- Use the C++11 version for real-time high-performance applications.

 ## Installation